pietrekpl/SpringBootOpenAI/README.md

 WHISPER - TRANSCRIPTION Navigate to : http://localhost:8080/api/transcription

 POST In body, check form-data, then choose file from your machine in format of : mp3, mp4, mpeg, mpga, m4a, wav, or webm.
+Max file size is 25MB

 AI gives in return transcripted text of audio file
 ----------------------------------------------------------------------------------------------------------------------------------

 WHISPER - TRANSLATION Navigate to : http://localhost:8080/api/translation
+Max file size is 25MB

 POST In body, check form-data, then choose file from your machine in format of : mp3, mp4, mpeg, mpga, m4a, wav, or webm.